marcentusch/braet/README.md

 # Braet
-A minimalistic 4x10 ortholinear low profile handwired keyboard
+A minimalistic 4x10 ortholinear handwired keyboard.
+Supports both MX or Choc spacing.

 Aim of this keyboard is to be cheap and easy to make and modify it yourself.
 You do not need to order any PCB or case for this.
 It also only has 40 keys, so besides soldering tools, all you need to create this is:
  - 1x Elite-C microcontroller
- - 40x Kailh Low Profile Choc Switches
+ - 40x Low Profile Choc Switches or any MX style switches
- - 40x Choc Low Profile Keycaps
+ - 40x Low profile keycaps or MX style keycaps
  - 40x 1N4148 diodes
  - 18x M2(2mm) spacers/standoffs
  - 3D printed plate
  - Laser cut bottom plate.
-3mm wood or acrylic
+3mm wood or acrylic.
+The 3d printed plate is quite wobbly so the bottom plate is just for stability.
  - 22-26 gauge solid core wire

 ## 3D printing the plate
 The plate is 182mm wide, 70mm long and 1.2mm high.
 You can download the stl file from the file list above.

 ## Handwiring
+There are many quides for
 https://docs.qmk.fm/#/hand_wire?id=hand-wiring-guide

 ## Firmware